ubuntu-mate/ubuntu-mate.org/_drafts/2020-03-31-ubuntu-mate-focal.md

-The most noticeable resolved theme issues are **sensibly sized expanders in tree view** (they were so tiny) that are easily clickable, **window controls are correctly proportioned on CSD windows** and we've add a splash of Chelsea Cucumber 🥒 to the Ubuntu MATE logo on the menu.
-Everything the QA team highlighted has been fixed 🔨
+The most noticeable resolved theme issues are **sensibly sized expanders in tree view** (they were so tiny) that are easily clickable, **window controls are correctly proportioned on CSD windows** and we've add a splash of Chelsea Cucumber :bug: to the Ubuntu MATE logo on the menu.
+Everything the QA team highlighted has been fixed :hammer:

 ## MATE Tweak and Ubuntu MATE Welcome